 Google Workspace CLI: Google Built a Terminal for AI Agents

-Google quietly released a CLI that gives your terminal — and your AI agent — direct access to Gmail, Drive, Calendar, Docs, Sheets, and more.
-Here is why that matters.
+Google quietly released a CLI that gives your terminal and your AI agent direct access to Gmail, Drive, Calendar, Docs, Sheets, and more.
+Agents can automate real work without a browser in the loop.

-Google released a CLI that gives terminal-based AI agents like Claude Code direct, structured access to Gmail, Calendar, Drive, Docs, Sheets, and more — no browser required.
+Google released a CLI that gives terminal-based AI agents like Claude Code direct, structured access to Gmail, Calendar, Drive, Docs, Sheets, and more, with no browser required.
 This is the kind of primitive that closes the gap between the tools you think in and the tools you communicate through.

-There is a category of software release that doesn't make headlines on launch day but quietly rewires how serious developers work.
-The Google Workspace CLI — gws — is one of those.
+Some software launches do not make headlines on day one and still change how serious developers work.
+The Google Workspace CLI, gws, is one of those.

-At its core, it is a single command-line tool that wraps the entire Google Workspace API surface: Gmail, Drive, Calendar, Docs, Sheets, Slides, Chat.
+At its core, this is one command-line tool that wraps the Google Workspace API surface: Gmail, Drive, Calendar, Docs, Sheets, Slides, Chat.
 One binary.
-One authentication flow.
+One auth flow.
 Every resource reachable with a structured command and a JSON response.

 If you have been using a terminal-first AI agent like Claude Code, you have probably noticed a mismatch.
 The agent can read your codebase, run your tests, and modify files with precision.
-But your actual working life — your inbox, your calendar, your shared Docs — lives behind a browser.
-The agent can't touch any of it without you acting as the middleman.
+Your real working life, inbox, calendar, and shared Docs still live behind a browser.
+The agent cannot touch any of it unless you play middleman.

 gws closes that gap without any custom tooling in the middle.
 You authenticate once, and every Workspace resource becomes a terminal command.
 Your AI agent runs those commands the same way it runs git or npm.
 No browser in the loop.

 The README is explicit about the intent: "built with agents in mind."
 Every response is structured JSON.
-There are pre-built agent skills for Gmail, Drive, Docs, Calendar, and Sheets — SKILL.md files you can drop into your Claude Code setup with a single npx skills add command.
+There are pre-built agent skills for Gmail, Drive, Docs, Calendar, and Sheets.
+You can drop these SKILL.md files into Claude Code with a single npx skills add command.

 A browser extension or a chatbot plugin tries to simulate human behavior in a graphical interface.
 It clicks buttons, waits for page loads, and scrapes rendered HTML.
 It is brittle by design.